TriHuynh00/github-demo/README.md

 ![Alt text](image-4.png)

-5. Finally, we need to push the new branch to the github, we can run the following command
+5. Finally, we need to push the new branch to the github (remote repo), we can run the following command

 git push --set-upstream origin <branch-name>